 During the late 19th Century more than three quarters of the homes were owner-occupied.
 The distinctive Victorian character of these dwellings was enhanced by decorative millwork usually applied to the front porches.
 As the 20th Century progressed, new housing reflected changes in architectural styles.
 Bungalows were built among the Victorian cottages, but the essential character of the neighborhood did not change.

-Gulf Coast Colonial/Greek Revival Style (1850-1890) These houses are usually five bay cottages with a full-length front porch tucked in under the main roof line.
-This style of house is predominantly found along the Gulf coast from Florida to Texas.
+Gulf Coast Colonial/Greek Revival Style (1860-1890) These houses are usually five bay cottages with a full-length front porch tucked in under the main roof line.
+This style of house is predominantly found along the Gulf coast from western Florida to Texas.
 The style represents an adaptation of the antebellum Greek Revival architecture popular in the northeast to the semi-tropical climate.

 Queen Anne Style (1880-1910) These houses are noted for their prominent gables, variety of shingle treatments, ornate factory-made millwork, abundance of stained-glass windows, and tall roof lines.
 These houses reflected a national trend in architecture that took the country by storm at the end of the 19th century.